An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 The Ausangate trail we follow takes us close to high Andes communities tending llamas, alpacas, and vicunas.
 We cross high passes that get us within touching distance of snow-capped mountains.

-This Ausangate circuit ends at Vinicunca — the Rainbow Mountain.
+This Ausangate circuit ends at Vinicunca—the Rainbow Mountain.
 The itinerary on our Rainbow Mountain tour means we arrive at this sacred, multi-colored mountain at sunrise, before the crowds.
 We’ll have this special place to ourselves.

-• Rainbow mountain tour without crowds
+• Rainbow Mountain tour without crowds

 • Classic Ausangate 5-day trek